microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 LESSON TEMPLATE:
 Wrap the section with a summary and resources for self-guided learning.
 -->

+## Knowledge check

+Which of the following is a good prompt following some reasonable best practices?

+1. Show me an image of red car
+2. Show me an image of red car of make Volvo and model XC90 parked by a cliff with the sun setting
+3. Show me an image of red car of make Volvo and model XC90

+A: 2, it's the best prompt as it provides details on "what" and goes into specifics (not just any car but a specific make and model) and it also describes the overall setting.
+3 is next best as it also contains a lot of description.

+## 🚀 Challenge

+See if you can leverage the "cue" technique with the prompt: Complete the sentence "Show me an image of red car of make Volvo and ".
+What does it respond with, and how would you improve it?

 ## Great Work!
 Continue Your Learning